VanOvermeire/rusty-cdk/README.md

 - switch to uploading template to s3? helps avoid the 51 kb limit
 - borrow all the things? see borrowing-example branch for an example
   - the gain in performance was not that impressive
+- pass in the stack builder in `build` when required?
+  - but you still need the resource (reference) to pass on to other resources
+    - return a clone? could even be a 'reference' version with only an id